warathepj/reactnative-task-manager/README.md

 # Task Manager App

 A modern, cross-platform task management application built with React Native and Expo.
-Features a clean, intuitive interface with support for dark/light themes and persistent storage.
+Features a clean, intuitive interface and persistent storage.

 ## Features